 United says this is to “celebrate the qualities that make our employees unique and allow team members to connect with our customers on a more human level.”

-Next month, United will share the full list of dress and appearance changes, but shared the image above and notes “significant and more inclusive changes” will occur concerning:
+In June, United promised to share the full list of dress and appearance changes, but teased the image above and noted “significant and more inclusive changes” would occur concerning:

 - visible tattoos